cbare/mercer_island_half_2014/README.md

 ##Conclusions

 Stunning insights?
 Women may run like girls, but most are still are faster than me.
 I wish I ran like a 79 year old.

+##Disclaimers

+Neither the data, map, nor the logo are mine.
+Apologies for their appropriation.